 10 am: Il Bambino in Astoria serves more than a dozen “brunch paninis” on weekends with fun names like “Notorious P.I.G.” (smoked bacon, scrambled eggs, aged cheddar, truffle spread) and “Getting Piggy With It” (soppressata, scrambled eggs, onion marmalade, basil pesto, pecorino romano).

-11 am: Head to either the Museum of the Moving Image where you can see exhibits and artifacts of television and movies (including almost 300 objects in the Jim Henson Exhibition) or to the Noguchi Museum with 27,000 square feet of Japanese-American artist Isamu Noguchi’s artwork and an outdoor sculpture garden.
+11 am: Head to either the Museum of the Moving Image where you can see exhibits and artifacts of television and movies (including almost 300 objects in the Jim Henson Exhibition) or to the Noguchi Museum that has 27,000 square feet of Japanese-American artist Isamu Noguchi’s artwork and an outdoor sculpture garden.
 If you choose the latter, you may also want to stop at nearby Socrates Sculpture Park for more sculptures and a nice view of the skyline.

 1 pm: Have lunch and a beer at the oldest beer garden in NYC Bohemian Hall and Beer Garden (from 1910!).
 This sprawling outdoor venue (with heaters in some sections during winter) serves a variety of Czech and Slovak specialties like roast pork, fried muenster, and beef goulash along with more kid-friendly items like hot dogs and hamburgers.